5 Rules of Effective Leadership

 The continuing progression of technology has lead to increasing quantities of information to be shared, reviewed and critiqued.
 It would appear that “more is better” is a mantra when it comes to business management.
 Unfortunately, managing in this means is the fastest way to reduce team engagement and effectiveness.

-Here are five simple rules for managing effectively in a world overloaded with information:
+Five simple rules for effective leadership in a world overloaded with information:

-- Have a clear vision and be able to articulate it.
-It is not enough to simply have a vision of where you would like to take the department, but you must be able to articulate it in a means that is both meaningful and clear for team members.
-Consider where a fast food chain like McDonalds might be if they didn’t have a clear vision of providing fast food at competitive prices.
+- Firstly, have a clear vision and be able to articulate it.
+It is not enough to simply have a vision of where you would like to take your department.
+You must be able to articulate it in a means that is both meaningful and clear for team members.
+For instance, consider where a fast food chain like McDonalds might be if they didn’t have a clear vision of providing fast food at competitive prices.
 Always keep your vision or objectives clear and in full view.

-- Make it personal.
+- Secondly, make it personal.
 Understanding the goals and ambitions of each team member is critical to shaping a vision that will both meet your needs and those of your team.
-Helping team members understand “what’s in it for them” is the key to ensuring both rapid engagement and synergistic efforts amongst the team.
+Most importantly, helping team members understand “what’s in it for them” is the key to ensuring rapid engagement and synergistic efforts.

 - Less is more.
 Too much information can overwhelm even the most effective people.
 Too much information for employees can deter attention from those areas that are most critical to your business or department.
 Earlier in my career, after accepting a position, my training commenced with my being provided dozens of binders and three days to review them.
 No kidding, simply gazing (or shall I say glazing) over binders for three whole days.
 The information in the binders was not even current or relevant in most instances (who has the time to manage binders?).